Practice Exercise: Understanding Environment Variables

 - Create a new environment variable named

-and set it to your name or any custom value using theexport
+MY_VARIABLEand set it to your name or any custom value using theexportcommand. - Use the

 Task 3: Modifying Environment Variables